BRICSAT-2 - The first APRS Satelilte with Thrusters

 ASTARS missions: Prior APRS on other spacecraft, ISS, Shuttle and MIR

-The unique features of BRICSAT-2 are the APRS transponder and its electric prolusion thruster experiment which are being modularized into standard Cubesat bus modules and integrated all into one 1.5U cubesat.
+The unique features of BRICSAT2 are the APRS transponder and its electric Ion proplusion thruster experiment which are modularized into standard Cubesat bus modules and integrated into a 1.5U cubesat.
+It was deployed at the same time as the 1.5U PSAT2.

-BRICSAT-2 continues the PCsat(2001) and PSAT-1(2015) missions noted above containing an APRS packet radio communications transponder for relaying remote telemetry, sensor and user data from remote users and amateur radio environmental experiments or other data sources back to Amateur Radio experimenters via a global network of internet linked volunteer ground stations.
+BRICSAT2 continues the PCsat(2001) and PSAT-1(2015) missions noted above containing an APRS packet radio communications transponder for relaying remote users, telemetry, sensor and ham radio experimental data from remote users and amateur radio environmental experiments or other data sources to all users via the global network of internet linked volunteer ground stations.
 The APRS transponder also includes telemetry, and some command and control for the user modes.

-Operations under ITU Rules: BRICSAT-2 will operate under the ITU rules of the Amateur Satellite Service.
-See how BRICSAT-2 design and operation fit entirely within the ITU International Amateur Radio RULES.
-The FCC does not issue licesnses for Amateur Radio Spacecraft (see public notice) because they are operated under the license of the individual amateur radio operator who is responsable to assure that both the design and operation are within the rules of the ITU as interpreted by the IARU.
+Operations under ITU Rules: BRICSAT2 operates under the ITU rules of the Amateur Satellite Service.
+See how BRICSAT2 design and operation fit entirely within the ITU International Amateur Radio RULES.
+The FCC does not issue licesnses for Amateur Radio Spacecraft but accepts the control operators filing his Advance Notice or API for documenting the operation. (see public notice) Amateur sateliltes are operated under the license of the individual amateur radio operator who is responsable to assure that both the design and operation are within the rules of the ITU as interpreted by the IARU.

 Packet Uplink . . . . .145.825 MHz same as other satellites